ibm-cloud-docs/cephaas/iam_access.md

 {: #assign-access-cli}
 {: cli}

 For step-by-step instructions for assigning, removing, and reviewing access, see [Assigning access to resources by using the CLI](/docs/account?topic=account-assign-access-resources&interface=cli#access-resources-cli).
-The following example shows a command for assigning the `<Object Writer>` role for `<Object Storage>`:
+The following example shows a command for assigning the `<Viewer>` role for `<IBM CephaaS Storage>`:

 Use `<programmatic_service_name>` for the service name.
 Also, use quotations around role names that are more than one word like the example here.
 {: tip}